NCERT Solutions for Class 12 Physics Chapter 8 – Free PDF Download

 (c) Atmosphere absorbs X-rays, while visible and radio waves can penetrate it.

-(d) Ozone layer absorbs the ultraviolet radiations from the sunlight and prevents it from reaching the surface of the earth and causing damage to life.
+(d) Ozone layer absorbs the ultraviolet radiation from the sunlight and prevents it from reaching the surface of the earth and causing damage to life.

-(e) If the atmosphere is not present, there would be no greenhouse effect.
+(e) If the earth did not have an atmosphere, there would be no greenhouse effect.
 As a result, the temperature of the earth would decrease.

 NCERT Solutions for Class 12 Physics Chapter 8 Electromagnetic Waves

-Chapter 8 Electromagnetic Waves of Class 12 Physics is categorized under the term – II CBSE Syllabus for 2021-22.
+Chapter 8 Electromagnetic Waves of Class 12 Physics is prepared as per the latest CBSE Syllabus 2023-24.
 Electromagnetism is a physical attraction that occurs in electrically charged particles.
-When a capacitor is charged using an external source, there can be a potential difference between two capacitive plates, we will show how to calculate that along with the displacement.
+When a capacitor is charged using an external source, there can be a potential difference between two capacitive plates.
+How to calculate that along with the displacement?
 This question will be solved using Kirchhoff’s rules.
 Students can make use of the NCERT Solutions for Class 12 to learn the correct methods of solving the exercise problems.

-Concepts involved in Class 12 Physics Chapter 8 Electromagnetic Waves
+Concepts Covered in Class 12 Physics Chapter 8 Electromagnetic Waves

 - Introduction